 Running rigging is typically made of a variety of materials, including synthetic fibers like polyester and nylon, and high-performance fibers like Dyneema and Vectran.
 The choice of material for running rigging depends on several factors, including the type of boat, the sailing conditions, and the sailor’s preferences.

-Dyneema is a high-performance fiber that has become increasingly popular in running rigging due to its strength, low stretch, and resistance to abrasion and UV damage.
-Dyneema running rigging is typically made of a Dyneema core, which provides strength and low stretch, and a polyester or technora cover, which provides abrasion resistance and handling.
+Dyneema® is a high-performance fiber that has become increasingly popular in running rigging due to its high strength, light weight, and resistance to water and UV damage.
+Developed in the Netherlands over 30 years ago, Dyneema is known as the world’s strongest, lightest fiber – 15 times stronger than steel.
+Running rigging is typically made of a Dyneema core, which provides high strength and low stretch, and a polyester or technora cover, which provides abrasion resistance and handling.

 SK78 VS SK99 Dyneema Running Rigging